 Belly: Should be plump but not too thin or round.
 A pot belly can be an indication of worms.

-Nature: This is important.
+Personality: This is important.
 Is the animal confident and friendly?
 Does it interact well with its siblings and you?

 Do you offer support after I’ve taken the animal home?